eficode-academy/istio-katas/basic-traffic-routing.md

 For example, grouping all of a service instances **versions**.
 You can then use these **subsets** in a virtual service to control traffic to different versions.

-### DestinationRule

-You can think of virtual services as how you route your traffic to a given destination, and then you use destination rules to configure **what** happens to traffic for that destination.

-The most common use of `DestinationRule` is to specify named service **subsets**.

-For example, grouping all of a services instances versions.
-You can then use these **subset** in a virtual service to control to different instances.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3